DejavuForensics/mELM/README.md

 The decision frontier of a neural network can be seen as an _n_-dimensional image.
 In this case, _n_ represents the number of extracted features. mELMs can naturally identify and represent the n-dimensional areas associated with various classes.

 Mathematical Morphology is a theory used in digital image processing to process nonlinearly.
 Various applications like object detection, segmentation, and feature extraction use Mathematical Morphology.
 Morphology is based on shape transformations that preserve the inclusion relationships of objects.
 There are two fundamental morphological operations: Erosion and Dilation.
 Mathematical Morphology is a constructive theory.
 It builds operations on Erosions and Dilations.

+Fig. 1 (b) and Fig. (c) show the result of the Erosion and Dilation operation on the same original image: Fig. 1 (a).
+In the eroded image, the target object is "withered".
+In the dilated image, the target object is dilated, as the name suggests.
+The Dilation kernel expands the region connected to the target class.
+An analogy is drawn between image processing operations and authorial mELM networks.
+The Dilation kernel expands the region attached to the target class (e.g. malware).
+In turn, the Erosion kernel expands the region belonging to the counter-class (e.g. benign).